 - DE Filters (Diatomaceous Earth)

 In general, we prefer the DE filter over the other three and include these in our Woods Pools Deluxe pool packages.
 The main and simple reason is, they filter out a finer particle of debris and tend to keep your water cleaner.
 The less debris, the less likely you are to have an algae bloom.
-This also tends to allow you to keep your sanitizer at a slightly lower level which in-turn means using less chemicals.
+This also tends to allow you to keep your sanitizer at a slightly lower level which in turn means using fewer chemicals.
 People with sensitive skin may also notice less irritation.
 We also install a multi-port valve on these filters which gives you more options when it comes to maintaining your pool.